gmartijn/mcp-quality-audit/calculation.md

 license          : 0.10
 privacy_signal   : 0.05
 ```
 If yours don’t add up to 1.0, we **normalize** them.
-(Think of it as refilling the pot so your cactus doesn’t tip over.)
+(Think of it as topping up your coffee until the cup is full again.)

 Change them any time:
 ```bash